DrCuff/smart/README.md

 There is no need for any of this.
 Not at all.

+I will go to [any length on bluesky to attempt, and fail to be hilarious](https://bsky.app/profile/chromamagic.com/post/3lzhjlxkbkk2z)

 Background story, I bought a 6 drive thunderbolt from ebay for two hundred notes.
 It used to cost about 2 grand and came in 6 and 12TB variants.
 In 2011, cnet wasn't all that impressed:

 [https://www.cnet.com/reviews/promise-pegasus-r6-review/](https://www.cnet.com/reviews/promise-pegasus-r6-review/)